All-In-For-Sport/aifs-site/README.md

 # All in for Sport Website

-Overview eg. NextJS static site, images optimised at build time with PLUGIN_LINK, contentlayer for managing posts
+This is a NextJS static export site.
+Images are optimised at build time with [next-export-optimise-images](https://www.npmjs.com/package/next-export-optimize-images) and blog posts are written in markdown and managed using [contentlayer](https://contentlayer.dev/).

 1. [Frontmatter](#frontmatter)
 2. [Post Categories](#post-categories)